AMD is edging closer to breaking NVIDIA's graphic dominance

 NVIDIA still dominates PC graphics, as its performance at CES 2019 clearly showed.
 It will own the laptop-gaming space this year with its all-new RTX Max-Q designs, as numerous PC makers introduced fast and light devices based on the GPUs.
 NVIDIA managed to shrink its chips down to a point where you can get a GeForce RTX 2080 Max-Q GPU into a 4.5-pound laptop, which is a pretty incredible feat.

-During his last keynote, Huang spent more time talking about ray tracing than Max-Q. First he showed off some cinematic ray traced graphics and how they improve games like Atomic Heart.
+During his last keynote, Huang spent more time talking about ray tracing than Max-Q. First he showed off some cinematic ray-traced graphics and how they improve games like Atomic Heart.
 Next he flaunted the company's AI-powered DLSS anti-aliasing tech running at 1440p resolution to smooth out blocky pixelation, along with a cool demo of light-scattering "caustics" in Justice.

 After unveiling the midrange GeForce RTX 2060 at a not-exactly-cheap $345, NVIDIA launched into G-SYNC, announcing that it was testing and certifying a number of monitors packing AMD's FreeSync tech.
-Out of hundreds tested, he noted, only a dozen were certified, but Huang didn't stop there.
+Out of hundreds tested, Huang noted, only a dozen were certified, but he didn't stop there.
 "As you know, we invented the area of adaptive sync," he said.
 "The truth is most of the FreeSync monitors do not work.
 They do not even work with AMD's graphics cards."

 However, opinions of RTX ray tracing are mixed so far.
 A recent patch for Battlefield V has eliminated some of the stuttering and other problems, but frame rates are still about half of what they are when the feature is turned off.
 DLSS is another feature that makes games look better but also degrades performance.
 The results can be beautiful, but gaming companies must do extra work to implement both types of tech while knowing it won't work on AMD cards.